Developers have long debated what is the best operating system.

 - Types and examples of operating systems

-- What an operating system does
+- Functions of an operating system

 - Why you need an operating system